ORNL-MDF/mist/tests/markdown_test_SS316L.md

 | Solidus/eutecic temperature | 1670 | $K$ | [1] |

 ## Notes
 This file currently excludes the surface tension, marangoni coefficient, and the vapor pressure due to the need for function representations other than Laurent polynomials.
-Also, to be consistent with legacy data, currently the temperature dependent quantities have input in C rather than K.

 ## References
 [1] C.S.
 Kim, Thermophysical properties of stainless steels, Argonne National Laboratory, Argonne, Illinois, 1975.